laro na tayo - let's play

 The act of kicking and propelling the "sipa" is a wilfully transient act referencing the nomadic and migratory.
 Further reflection reveals that these early age experiences resonate with adult concerns of fair play, perseverance, migration and other grown-up realities. "laro" bridges a temporal gap between childhood and adult experiences offering a democracy of expression.
 It symbolizes a desire for our experiences and memories to be recognized, resulting in a cohesive and meaningful dialogue.

-This project will be performed at various outdoor and indoor locations within the city of Vancouver.
+This project will be performed at various outdoor locations within British Columbia.
 The venue, date and time of each event will be announced on this website about one week prior to the performance.